ibm-cloud-docs/cli/plugins/projects/projects-cli.md

 {: #project-get-cli-options}

 `--id` (string)
 :   The unique project ID.
-Required.
+Required if the project is not selected.

     The maximum length is `128` characters.
 The value must match regular expression `/^[\\.\\-0-9a-zA-Z]+$/`.